hzdavid/findConflicts/README.md

     groupId: the maven position attribute group.
     artifactId: the maven position attribute artifactId
     version:the maven position attribute version.
-    originFrom: which dependency makes this jar to be imported.It is the hint for you add a exclusion at your pom.xml at element dependency if you want to exclude this jar.
+    originFrom: which dependency makes this jar to be imported.It is the hint for you to add a exclusion at your pom.xml at element dependency if you want to exclude this jar.

 # Help